 Drug offenses and drug crimes are criminal acts involving illegal controlled substances or narcotics.
-If you have been accused or suspected of committing a drug crime, you must contact an experienced and aggressive Texas criminal defense lawyer as soon as possible.
+If you have been accused or suspected of committing a drug crime and breaking a criminal law, you must contact an experienced and aggressive Texas criminal defense lawyer as soon as possible.
 Drug cases have the potential to be very complex and the penalties severe.
 The Low Law Firm can assist you in your defense for things such as possession of methamphetamines, possession of marijuana, possession of cocaine or any of the other charges associated with these drugs.

 Most common drug offenses?